January 22, 2026, falls on a Thursday in the 4th week of the year, with 343 days remaining until the year’s end.

-Did you know there are two special days to celebrate Disney magic? 🎉 Mickey Mouse Day falls on November 18, honoring the debut of the iconic character, while Walt Disney Day is observed on the first Monday of December, celebrating the legacy of the man behind the magic. 🐭✨
+🐭✨ Did you know there are two other days dedicated to Disney history?
+Mickey Mouse Day marks the character’s debut, while Walt Disney Day focuses on the legacy of Disney’s founder.

 National Days in January